-If you want to learn how to make homemade brown sugar and different types of molasses, you are in the right place!
+If you want to learn how to make brown sugar at home and learn about different types of molasses, you are in the right place!

 Today I want to talk about homemade brown sugar and different types of molasses.
 Below you can find the basic information about how to make your homemade brown sugar.